 Introduction

 Climate change is the changing of weather patterns that can last for several years.
 It may refer to changes in the weather conditions or to the time disparity of weather (Eccleston, 2010).
-Environmental change has become a very serious issue and has gained a lot of attention of policymakers, media, and of the general public.
-People are so much concerned that if these changes continued at the current pace, soon it will be very difficult to survive on the earth.
+Environmental change has become a very serious issue and has gained a lot of attention from policymakers, the media, and the general public.
+People are so concerned that if these changes continue at the current pace, it will soon be very difficult to survive on the earth.

-Many of human activities are causing serious damage to the climate.
-The use of CFCs and fossil fuels as coolants and for energy generation along with many other factors are becoming a reason for the ozone layer’s depletion.
+Many human activities are causing serious damage to the climate.
+The use of CFCs and fossil fuels as coolants and for energy generation, along with many other factors, is becoming a reason for the depletion of the ozone layer.
 Acid rain is also caused due to human activities.
-As we burn fossil fuels for heat and power generation, nitrogen dioxide and sulfur dioxide combine with water vapors and cause acid rain.
+As we burn fossil fuels for heat and power generation, nitrogen dioxide and sulfur dioxide combine with water vapours and cause acid rain.

-The human activities that are causing damage to the climate are focused to meet the needs of desires of the people and as the population of the world grows, these activities will also increase causing more damage to the climate.
+The human activities that are causing damage to the climate are focused on meeting the needs and desires of the people, and as the population of the world grows, these activities will also increase, causing more damage to the climate.
 In order to save the earth from these dangerous gases and to make it a place livable for everyone, we have to work on how to save the world from climatic changes.

 Discussion

-In order to save the world, we have to make sure that the human activities that are causing damage to our surroundings must be vanished or at least be reduced.
-For this first, we have to identify the major problems that our climate is facing to identify the areas in which we have to work to save our environment.
+In order to save the world, we have to make sure that the human activities that are causing damage to our surroundings must vanish or at least be reduced.
+For this, first, we have to identify the major problems that our climate is facing and identify the areas in which we have to work to save our environment.

 Environmental Challenges

 Our climate is constantly changing.
-We cannot deny that, but as the environment is changing it’s important to become more aware of the problems that the earth is facing.
-Pollution of soil, air, and water need millions of years to recover (Gutierrez, 2001).
-Despite being aware of this fact we are continuously polluting our air by building more and more industries and with the gases that are been emitted by our cars and trucks.
+We cannot deny that, but as the environment is changing, it’s important to become more aware of the problems that the earth is facing.
+Pollution of soil, air, and water needs millions of years to recover (Gutierrez, 2001).
+Despite being aware of this fact, we are continuously polluting our air by building more and more industries and with the gases that are emitted by our cars and trucks.
 We are polluting our water with acid rain, oil spills, and many other factors.

-Global warming is also caused due to the change in the climate.
+Global warming is also caused by changes in the climate.
 The main reason for global warming is greenhouse gases.
-The temperature of the atmosphere increases due to global warming and thus causes the melting of glaciers, and a rise in the sea level these unusual patterns cause flash floods, desertification, and excessive snow.
+The temperature of the atmosphere increases due to global warming and thus causes the melting of glaciers and a rise in the sea level.
+These unusual patterns cause flash floods, desertification, and excessive snow.

 Sun rays are very harmful to the human race.
 We are being protected from these harmful rays due to the presence of the ozone layer.
 This layer cannot be seen through the naked eye and thus saves us from ultraviolet radiation.
 The ozone layer is continuously being damaged by GHGs (John, 2002).
-These gases are present in an excessive amount in our atmosphere and once they reach the upper level of the atmosphere, they cause holes in the ozone layer.
+These gases are present in an excessive amount in our atmosphere, and once they reach the upper level, they cause holes in the ozone layer.

 Acid rain is also one of the major threats that our environment is facing.
-It is caused due to the pollution caused by the burning of fossil fuels.
+It is caused by pollution caused by the burning of fossil fuels.
 It is also known as a problem that can adversely affect aquatic life, wildlife, and human health.

 Direct/Indirect Environmental values

-As time passes we are facing more and more environmental challenges that are bringing a lot of effects like the loss of biodiversity.
+As time passes, we are facing more and more environmental challenges that bring a lot of effects, such as the loss of biodiversity.
 Activities being done by human beings are causing the loss of biodiversity and the extinction of different species.
 The ecosystem comes into a dangerous situation whenever any species’ population starts decreasing.

 Policy Description